-While the costs of fuel for many forms of conventional energy are volatile, wind energy only relies on the free and limitless wind.
+While the costs of fuel for many forms of conventional energy are volatile, the cost of wind energy is fixed.
 This means that once a wind farm is built, the price of electricity is stable for the lifespan of the wind turbine - approximately 20-30 years.